is-a-dev/docs/src/useful/domain-structure.md

   }
 }
 ```
 - **`NS`** record: This must be a list of hostnames.
 These hostnames specify the authoritative DNS servers for your domain.
-We only allow NS records for some users; see the [FAQ](https://docs.is-a.dev/faq/#who-can-use-ns-records) to check if you are eligible to request them.
 ```json
 {
   "record": {